Reviewing Orgenesis Inc. (ORGS)'s and Milestone Pharmaceuticals Inc. (NASDAQ:MIST)'s results | New Business Observer

 Profitability

-Table 2 shows us Orgenesis Inc. and Milestone Pharmaceuticals Inc.’s return on assets, net margins and return on equity.
+Table 2 represents Orgenesis Inc. (NASDAQ:ORGS) and Milestone Pharmaceuticals Inc. (NASDAQ:MIST)’s net margins, return on equity and return on assets.

 |Net Margins